What’s it like to be respected as a designer?

 It takes around two hours to read Value-Based Design.
 If you charge market rate and make over $250 after following the steps laid out in this book, then it just paid for itself.

-Want to buy more than 5 copies at once?
+Want to buy more than 25 copies at once?
 We have extensive experience in shipping bulk orders to large teams – and we take other forms of payment for bulk orders, too.
-Get in touch with your desired quantity and shipping address, and we’ll reply within a business day.
+Get in touch with your desired quantity, and we’ll reply within a business day.

 Get everything & save.